 RESULT AND DISCUSSION

-Table 1 shows the tropospheric scintillation prediction models with statistical comparison between fade (negative) and enhancement (positive).
+Table 1 shows the tropospheric scintillation prediction models with statistical comparison between fade (negative signal) and enhancement (positive signal).
 It can be observed that Karasawa model gave the lowest percentage error for fade of about 0.57% at 0.1% of time and 28.03% at 0.01% of time respectively.
-The next model to that of Karawasa is ITU-R, which is of about 22.37% at 0.1%.
-Same was observed for enhancement at 0.01% of time followed by ITU-R. However, at 1 and 10% of time, ITU-R is observed to have the least percentage error.
-Figure 1 demonstrates the assessment of the ground data in Ota and several models prediction for both fade and enhancement, in order to understand the limits of each predicted model and the degree of validity in Ota region.
+The next model is ITU-R, which is of about 22.37% at 0.1%.
+Same was observed for enhancement at 0.01% of time for ITU-R. However, at 1% and 10% of time, ITU-R is observed to have the least percentage error.
+Figure 1 demonstrates the assessment of the ground data in Ota and several models’ prediction for both fade and enhancement, to understand the limits of each predicted model and the degree of validity in Ota region.

-For fade signal scintillation amplitude, Karasawa model (0.1%) and ITU-R model (1%) showed a very close agreement with the ground data values in Ota almost for all the percentage of time predicted.
+For fade signal scintillation amplitude, Karasawa model (0.1%) and ITU-R model (1%) showed a very close agreement with the ground data values in Ota almost for all percentage of time predicted.
 This was followed by Otung model, which slightly deviated from other models at 0.01%.
 The Van de Kamp model variance from other models may be attributed to the scintillation measurement during the presence of heavy clouds and rainfall.
-However, enhancement signal scintillation amplitude also shows a close relationship between measure data and Karasawa predicted model at all level of percentage of time (most especially at 0.1%).
-This closeness may be because the model was developed during non-rainy period with strong contribution from water vapour obtain from surface temperature and relative humidity [6].
-No result for ITU-R model in enhancement because the model was only designed to yield result for signal fade.
+However, enhancement signal scintillation amplitude also shows a close relationship between measure data and Karasawa predicted model at all levels of percentage of time (most especially at 0.1%).
+This closeness may be because the model was developed during the non-rainy period with strong contribution from water vapour obtained from surface temperature and relative humidity [6].
+No result for ITU-R model in enhancement was found because the model was only designed to yield result for signal fade.